C0DEWzard/Future_Scape/README.md

 # Nerd Hub
-Nerd Hub is a private site where nerds can gather to discuss content and collaborate on projects
+Nerd Hub is a private site where nerds can gather to discuss content and collaborate on projects.